SarmadAD/capstone-project/README.md

 ```
 ---
 ### Authentication
-In the moment you have the possibility to log in with a GitHub Account.
+In the moment you have the possibility to log in with GitHub and Google.
 ### Navigate
 You can navigate between three pages:
 * Home, where you see youre timeline
 * Social, where you can see a the timelines of youre friends
-* Profile, where you can see youre personal data from youre GitHub Account
+* Profile, where you can see youre personal data from youre Account
 ### Home
 Here you can see youre timeline.
 You can create new items on it with the create button above the navigation.
 To create an item you need to enter title, date, content and a picture.